In this blog post, we discuss the pros and cons of Alcoholics Anonymous.

 AA meetings take place in addicts’ local communities.
 This means addicts are not removed from bad influences such as certain places and people whilst help is supplied.
 This means relapse is more likely than for treatment carried out in residential alcohol rehab centre.

 AA is educational in its approach.
 Sessions are conducted by lay people.
 AA is not akin to treatment provided by a residential rehabilitation clinic.
 Clinics provide medical treatment supervised by doctors, nurses and therapist.
 AA does not provide for this level of expertise.

 AA attendees could memorise the 12 steps in as little as two to three hours.
-However AA recommends members ‘work the steps’ and ‘get a sponsor’.
+However, AA recommends members ‘work the steps’ and ‘get a sponsor’.
 This takes considerable commitment on behalf of individual addicts.
 AA recommends ’90 sessions in 90 days’ where addicts must attend AA sessions every single day for three months.
 AA members warn newcomers not to get ‘overconfident’ and to ‘work the steps’ by attending AA meeting several times a week over several years.
-However some may struggle to invest this amount of time in the process.
+However, some may struggle to invest this amount of time in the process.

 Those who relapse have reported a lack of support from the rest of the group.
 Members who relapse have been reprimanded for their relapse rather than supported.

 AA has non-secular origins.
-This background very much exists in modern day AA meetings.
+This background very much exists in modern-day AA meetings.
 Those who identify themselves as agnostic or atheist may struggle to adapt to AA’s religious atmosphere.

 Rehab 4 Alcoholism offers safe and secure alcohol addiction treatment throughout the United Kingdom and abroad.
 Centres are typically residential in nature and offer a diverse range of treatment plans depending on the severity of addiction and personal wishes of the patient.
-Please call Rehab 4 Alcoholism today by dialing 0800 111 4108 or complete our enquiry form.
+Please call Rehab 4 Alcoholism today by dialling 0800 111 4108 or complete our enquiry form.